RichardDooling/Entertainment_Law/Defamation/Defamation.md

-The Court held that the First Amendment required that in defamation actions brought by public officials, the plaintiff official must prove that the statement was made with "*actual malice*"--meaning it was made *with knowledge that the statement was false* or *with reckeless disregard for the truth*.
+The Court held that the First Amendment required that in defamation actions brought by public officials, the plaintiff official must prove that the statement was made with "*actual malice,*" meaning it was made *with knowledge that the statement was false* or *with reckeless disregard for the truth*.